 There is quite a difference between the winter treatment of diesel and petrol, here are the basics:

-This article extract was taken from the December 2023 edition of The Country Smallholder.
-To read the article in full, you can buy the issue here.
+This article originally appeared in the December 2023 edition of The Country Smallholder.

 To receive regular copies of The Country Smallholder magazine featuring more articles like this, subscribe here.